MicrosoftDocs/power-pages-docs/power-pages-docs/configure/search/overview.md

 If the view isn't available for any table, it's not indexed, and the results aren't displayed in global search.

 > [!NOTE]
-> If you change the value of the Search/IndexQueryName site setting, you need to trigger a manual re-index of the build using steps defined in the [Rebuild full search index](#rebuild-full-search-index) section.
+> If you change the value of the Search/IndexQueryName site setting, you need to trigger a manual re-index of the build using steps defined in the  [Rebuild the search index](additional-tables.md#step-6-rebuild-the-search-index)section.

 ## Related site settings